 Photos by Hillary Ehlen and Chris Redding

 We can dream about ideal outdoor spaces all we want, but when it comes to actually making our aspirations a reality, some of us might not know where to start.
+Once you decide that you are going with artificial grass/turf, You need to call Artificial Lawns Phoenix so they can show you samples and order, but if you have natural lawn, you can also read an article with the best tips to take care of it.
 To help us find our footing on the first stepping stone, we met with local expert, Chris Redding of Baker Garden & Gift, who showed us around the site of one of his latest projects and helped us understand the three phases of the landscaping process.

 PHASE ONE: DESIGN